XiaozhouFan/xiaozhoufan.github.io/_pages/about.md

 Wing articulation is critical for efficient flight of bird- and bat-sized animals.
-Inspired by the flight of Cynopterus brachyotis, the lesser short-nosed fruit bat, we built a three-degree-of-freedom flapping wing platform with variable wing folding capability.
+Inspired by the flight of Cynopterus brachyotis, the lesser short-nosed fruit bat, we built a three-degree-of-freedom flapping wing platform with variable wing folding and twisting capability.
 In late upstroke, the wings ”clap” and produce an air jet that significantly increases lift production, with a positive peak matched to that produced in downstroke.
 We used multiple approaches – quasi-steady modeling, direct force/power measurement, and PIV experiments in a wind tunnel – to understand critical aspects of lift/power variation in relation to wing folding magnitude over Strouhal numbers